Tom Horne: 2022 election

+Tenure

 In 2023, Horne sued the governor, attorney general, and an Arizona school district over a dispute on how English-language learner students in Arizona should be taught.
-In the lawsuit, Horne contends that the 50-50 Dual-Language Immersion model, one of four methods used to teach such students in Arizona, violates Proposition 203, a 2000 ballot initiative.
+In the lawsuit, Horne contended that the 50-50 Dual-Language Immersion model, one of four methods used to teach such students in Arizona, violates Proposition 203, a 2000 ballot initiative.

-In 2024, Horne told lawmakers that the state faces a crisis in teacher retention, with low salaries and a lack of support leading to a loss of thousands of teachers every year.
+In 2024, Horne told lawmakers that the state faced a crisis in teacher retention caused by low salaries and a lack of support.
 He called on lawmakers to pass proposals that would increase teacher pay, and penalize school systems that do not aggressively pursue student discipline complaints from teachers.
-Horne told the House Education Committee that the state faces a “public sector crisis,” with thousands of teachers leaving every year and not enough new teachers coming in to replace them.
+Horne told the House Education Committee that the state faced a "public sector crisis," with thousands of teachers leaving every year and not enough new teachers coming in to replace them.

 In 2024, Horne announced $48 million for more armed campus officers and counselors in schools.
-In 2025, Horne committed to backing pay for armed officers on school campuses amid a freeze on federal dollars from the U.S. Department of Education.
+In 2025, he committed to backing pay for armed officers on school campuses amid a freeze on federal dollars from the U.S. Department of Education.

-In January 2024, Horne announced that the state would cooperate with PragerU, urging schools to adopt as part of their curriculum.
-The announcement was met with criticism since the organization has been accused of promoting climate change denial, anti-LGBTQ+ politics, and whitewashing history.
-House of Representative Democrat Raúl Grijalva criticized the announcement stating "It’s masquerading as a serious educational resource when in reality it’s unaccredited right-wing propaganda."
+In January 2024, he announced that the state would cooperate with PragerU, urging schools to adopt it as part of their curriculum.
+The announcement was met with criticism, since the organization has been accused of promoting climate change denial, anti-LGBTQ+ politics, and whitewashing history.
+House of Representative Democrat Raúl Grijalva criticized the announcement, stating, "It’s masquerading as a serious educational resource when in reality it's unaccredited right-wing propaganda."

-Although a supporter of Arizona's Empowerment Scholarships, in 2025 Horne required his agency to continue cracking down and denying questionable Empowerment Scholarship Accounts (ESA) purchases.
+Although he is a supporter of Arizona's Empowerment Scholarships, in 2025 Horne required his agency to continue cracking down and denying questionable Empowerment Scholarship Accounts (ESA) purchases.
 Some of the purchases the Arizona Department of Education denied included a $5,000 Rolex watch, a $24,000 golf simulator, and a $16,170 cello.

-Personal life
+Personal life, legal and business career

 Horne was married to his wife, Martha, for 47 years.
 She died in 2019.
 The couple had five children, one of whom died at age three.